Meditation Guide for Beginners (at Home)

 When I had my second child, I was an overwhelmed, chronically stressed mom.

-As a result, I began having lots of stomach pain.
-I originally thought it was what I ate.
+As a result, I began experiencing stomach pain.
+Originally, I thought it was what I ate.
 But changing my diet didn’t work.
 Medication didn’t either.

-And eventually, I realized it was a result of how emotionally taxed I felt.
-I was in pain often and realized I HAD to take better care of myself, or I was going to wind up in the hospital.
-So, as I ran through my options.
-I researched how to meditate for beginners.
+My constant stomach problem was a result of how emotionally taxed I felt.
+I realized I HAD to take better care of myself, or I was going to wind up in the hospital.
+So, running out of options, I researched how to meditate for beginners.
 Then, I committed.

 The Science of meditation is mounting, and it’s no longer a hippie thing.
 Just ask Oprah Winfrey and Ellen Degeneres.
-In a world of chronic stress and anxiety, this can be your anchor.
+In a world of chronic stress and anxiety, this can be your anchor (source).

 Thereby making you more productive with less stress.
 And who doesn’t want that?